-To achieve the general liability number of claims target, the focus needs to be on the department's most common claims.
-Historically, the top five most frequent claim types during the second and third quarters are pavement defects, chip seal operations, debris on the roadway, mowing and striping operations.
+To achieve the general liability claim's target, the focus needs to be on MoDOT's most common claims.
+MoDOT's top five claim types are pavement defects, debris on the roadway, chip seal, striping and mowing operations.

 This measure tracks the number of general liability claims and the amount paid.